4 stages of receding hairline

 Hormonal Changes: Hormonal changes, particularly the hormone dihydrotestosterone (DHT), play a significant role in hair loss.
 DHT shrinks hair follicles over time, causing them to produce thinner and shorter hair until they eventually stop producing hair altogether.

 Age: Aging is a natural cause of a receding hairline.
-As people age, the rate of their hair growth slows down, and hair follicles may not regenerate as effectively, leading to thinning hair and a receding hairline.
+As you age, the rate of your hair growth slows down, and hair follicles may not regenerate as effectively, leading to thinning hair and a receding hairline.

 Poor Diet and Nutrition: A lack of essential nutrients, such as vitamins, minerals, and protein, can contribute to receding hairline and hair loss.
 A well-balanced diet is essential for maintaining healthy hair growth.